jagerber48/sciform/docs/source/usage.rst

 * Python uses
   `double-precision floating-point format <https://en.wikipedia.org/wiki/Double-precision_floating-point_format>`_ for its :class:`float`.
-  In this format a :class:`float` occupies 64 bits of memory: 52 bits for the mantissa, 11 bits for the exponent and 1 bit for the sign.
+  In this format, a :class:`float` occupies 64 bits of memory: 52 bits for the mantissa, 11 bits for the exponent and 1 bit for the sign.
 * Any decimal with 15 digits between about ``+/- 1.8e+308`` can be
   uniquely represented by a :class:`float`.